-- committee is responsible for high-level decisions regarding study scope, study schedule and study recommendations. - Management Committee: Members include representatives from NDOR and MAPA.
-This committee is committee to review study progress and provide direction to the Study Team. - recommendations.
+- Executive Committee: Members include representatives from NDOR, MAPA, the City of Omaha and FHWA.
+This committee is responsible for high-level decisions regarding study scope, study schedule and study recommendations. - Management Committee: Members include representatives from NDOR and MAPA.
+This committee is responsible for day-to-day management of the study.
+Monthly progress meetings are being conducted with this committee to review study progress and provide direction to the Study Team. - Stakeholder Committee: Members include representatives from various jurisdictional agencies within the study area.
+In Phase 2, this committee convened three times to provide feedback on study methods, findings, and recommendations.